Why are Raincoats and Umbrellas Made of Synthetic Fibers?

 Why are umbrellas made up of synthetic clothes?

-Umbrellas are made up of synthetic clothes because synthetic fibers such as nylon or polyester are more hydrophobic than natural fibers.
+Umbrellas are made of synthetic clothes because synthetic fibers such as nylon or polyester are more hydrophobic than natural fibers.
 As a result, synthetic clothes are waterproof and do not allow water to pass through them.

 However, there are some excellent reasons umbrellas must be made of synthetic fibers such as nylon or polyester, not natural fibers like cotton, wool, etc. One of the main reasons is that synthetic fibers are more water-resistant than natural fibers.
 If you were to make umbrellas using natural fiber, then it would have to be treated with something to keep it repelling water, and this is not an easy task, or it would require so many chemicals that the resulting fiber would be more dangerous to the environment than using something else in the long run.